Hello, friend.

 Who is Paperclips Vinny?

 If you've read this far, you deserve the truth.
 'Paperclips Vinny' is me, and I am 'paperclips vinny'.
-The username started as a screen name (it's a reference to a character in the movie Atlantis) to maintain my privacy while exploring the many facets of cybersecurity, and just slowly became my defacto handle.
+The username started as a screen name (it's a reference to a character in the movie Atlantis) to maintain my privacy while exploring the many facets of cybersecurity, and just slowly became my defacto online handle.

-Anyways, have fun exploring this website and I hope you find what you're looking for. </>
+Anyways, have fun exploring this website and I hope you find what you're looking for.
+Happy Hacking! </>